insected/bobbae_gcp-wiki/Machine-Learning.md

-Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
-Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.
+Machine learning is an [awesome](https://github.com/CognonicLabs/awesome-AI-kubernetes)  application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.

+[Machine learning](https://github.com/josephmisiti/awesome-machine-learning/blob/master/books.md)  focuses on the development of computer programs that can access data and use it to learn for themselves.

 What is [Machine Learning](https://www.google.com/amp/s/www.mygreatlearning.com/blog/machine-learning-tutorial/%3famp)?